shipyardapp/Shipyard-Documentation/docs/reference/notifications.md

 ### Notification Content

-Every email sent by Shipyard will contain links to the organizational structure of that element.
+Every email sent by Platform will contain links to the organizational structure of that element.
 This is designed to help you quickly dig into the platform.
 Structure included in the email:

 **Fleets**
 - Project